jmtt89/AndroidAppDemo/README.md

 Select **File > Open**, browse to where you cloned the repository, and open it  (if you are in the Android Studio start screen, you can select Import Non-Android Studio project and use this same path).

+The Base application, without MessangiSDK integration can be found over the tag **baseApp**.
 -------
 ## Configure **GCM**

-Use the package name **com.ogangi.dummyapp** for the sample.

-After you complete the registration, download the **google-services.json** file and add to your project.

-This section are ready but for security reason can't be uploaded to the Repository, your need add your own **google-services.json** file..

-###Create an API project

-Go to https://developers.google.com/mobile/add and, when prompted, enter your app's package name(for this example is **com.ogangi.dummyapp**).
+Go to https://developers.google.com/mobile/add, select *Pick a platform*, then *Enable services for my Android App*, enter your App name (for this example AndroidAppSkeleton) and your app's package name (for this example is **com.ogangi.dummyapp**) .
 It's important to enter the package name your app is using.
 Make sure the **package name** in your **build.gradle** file matches the package name you entered.
-At the end, you'll download a google-services.json file.
-You can download this file again at any time.
+Press *Choose and configure services*, select *Cloud Messaging* and press *Enable Google Cloud messaging*, select *Generate configuration files* and press *Download google-services.json*.
+Once you have the json file you have all you needed from that page.

 ### Add the configuration file to your project

 Copy the **google-services.json** file you just downloaded **into** the **app/ or mobile/ directory of your Android Studio project**.

-Open the Android Studio Terminal pane:
+Open the Android Studio Terminal pane and use:

 ```shell
 $ mv path-to-download/google-services.json app/